Vd1299/Student-Discussion-Portal/README.md

 # Student-Discussion-Portal
-This is a student Discussion portal made using Pythons Django framework, SQLite Database and HTML, CSS and JavaScript on Frontend to address the issue of international students.
+This is a student Discussion portal made using Pythons Django framework, SQLite Database and HTML, CSS and JavaScript to develop Frontend to address the issue of international students.

 # Steps to run the project
 **Prerequisites:** Install python by downloading python from official website.
 You will always get the latest version of the python from official website.